California State Landlord Tenant Laws

 SECTION 1

-Whilst California doesn’t have a legal requirement specifying that landlords collect a deposit landlords should for the two following reasons:
+Whilst California doesn’t have a legal requirement specifying that landlords must collect a security deposit landlords should for the two following reasons:

 • First, they allow landlords to quickly assess a tenant’s financial stability.